MattH0220/PQ-ADS/README.md

 - Project management and documentation for a complex engineering project.

 ### Tools Used
-- CAD software for mechanical design of the antenna deployment mechanism.
+- OnShape CAD software.
-- KiCAD for PCB design and layout of the ADS.
+- KiCAD for PCB design and layout.
-- Vector Network Analyzer (VNA) for RF testing and impedance matching validation.
+- Vector Network Analyzer (VNA).
-- Multimeter and thermocouple for thermal testing of the burn resistor.
+- Multimeter and thermocouple.
-- ESP32 microcontroller for deployment control and detection testing.
+- ESP32 microcontroller.
 - ST-Link dongle and UART-to-serial dongle for programming and debugging the TT&C radio board.
-- Termite software for serial terminal debugging.
+- Termite software.
-- Benchtop power supplies for electrical and deployment testing.
+- Benchtop power supplies.

 ## Steps
 1. **Literature Study and Requirements Definition**